Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-boot-java-applicationinsights.md

   </Loggers>
 </Configuration>
 ```
-4. Build and run the spring boot application again as shown above.
+4. Build and run the Spring Boot application again as shown above.

 Within few seconds, you should see all the spring logs being available on Azure Portal.